daisy/pipeline/website/src/_wiki_gui/DAISY-Pipeline-2-User-Guide.md

-# DAISY Pipeline 2
+# DAISY Pipeline 2 Desktop Application

-The DAISY Pipeline 2 is a piece of software that allows you to convert, upgrade, validate, generate audio for, and produce Braille from your e-books.
-It has built-in support for formats like EPUB and DAISY.

-The Pipeline comes with a considerable number of scripts for the actions described above.
-They are indexed at the bottom of this page.
+## Starting the Application

+### Windows

+Start the application via the "DAISY Pipeline 2" icon on your desktop or in the start menu.

+### MacOS

+Select the "DAISY Pipeline 2" application in your "Applications" folder.

+### Linux

+On Linux, launch the graphical user interface by running the command `pipeline2 gui`.
+If you have installed the Debian package, the `pipeline2` executable is located in `/opt/daisy-pipeline2/bin/`.
+If you have installed the ZIP, it is located in the `bin` directory.

 ## Quick Start

-Start the Pipeline 2 user interface by selecting the "DAISY Pipeline 2" icon on your desktop.

 A window should come up: